leonardobertolani/temperatures/README.md

 # Optimizing the numerical solution
-Now that we have established a general criterion for studying the free evolution of the system over time, let us try different algorithmic approaches to actually implement it.
+Now that we have established a general criterion for studying the free evolution of the system over time, let us try different algorithmic approaches to improve it.

-This formulation could be furtherly improved by transforming it in a more vectorized one.
+The previous formulation we found could be furtherly improved by transforming it in a more vectorized one.
 To do so, let's work a bit on the summation to extract the term $T_i(t)$

 $$